wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> is the muscle of your web application.
 This is the programming language that will handle everything for you to build dynamic and interactive applications so a good understanding of it is mandatory.

-Beyong stuffs like `DOM manipulation` and `event handling`, you should also know about `ES6` syntax like arrow functions and delve into `asynchronousity` (this is a term that means doing stuffs outside of the normal flow of the code), especially using `async` and `await`.
+Beyond stuffs like `DOM manipulation` and `event handling`, you should also know about `ES6` syntax, like arrow functions, and delve into `asynchronousity` (this is a term that means doing stuff outside of the normal flow of the code), especially using `async` and `await`.
 Finally <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> can also be used as a `OOP` language so you should learn about Classes.<br /><br />

 <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9haFPT7J25Q9GRB_ZkFrQAc" target="_blank">
   <img src="https://img.youtube.com/vi/iWOYAxlnaww/maxresdefault.jpg" alt="Modern JavaScript Tutorial youtube serie from TheNetNinja">
 </a>

 TheNetNinja also has a <a href="https://netninja.dev/p/modern-javascript-from-novice-to-ninja" target="_blank">paid version</a> that includes the videos above and double more including more complex concepts like `OOP` and `modules` which cost 10$.
-I really recommend you to dive deeply into Vanilla <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> before attempting to go any further because about everything from now on relies on your understanding of it so I would take the full course if I were you but there's many other resources where you can learn this.
-What matters is that you take your time learning <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> in details.<br /><br />
+I really recommend you to dive deeply into Vanilla <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> before attempting to go any further because nearly everything from now on relies on your understanding of it.
+That's why I would take the full course if I were you but there's many other resources where you can learn this.
+What matters is that you take your time learning <button class="embed" data-src="https://youtube.com/embed/DHjqpvDnNGE">JavaScript</button> in details.<br /><br /><br />

 ### 3. <button class="embed" data-src="https://youtube.com/embed/qgRUr-YUk1Q">JavaScript Modules</button>